serilog/serilog-aspnetcore/README.md

 [22:14:45.741 DBG] Handled.
 Status code: 304 File: /css/site.css
 ```

-Tip: to see Serilog output in the Visual Studio output window when running under IIS, select _ASP.NET Core Web Server_ from the _Show output from_ drop-down list.
+Tip: to see Serilog output in the Visual Studio output window when running under IIS, either select _ASP.NET Core Web Server_ from the _Show output from_ drop-down list, or replace `WriteTo.Console()` in the logger configuration with `WriteTo.Debug()`.

 A more complete example, showing _appsettings.json_ configuration, can be found in [the sample project here](https://github.com/serilog/serilog-aspnetcore/tree/dev/samples/EarlyInitializationSample).